jaredhazlett/mapping_lats/README.md

       We'll download the tiger line shape files as we'll need to merge our Chipotle stores Lat/Lng with our county shape files to understand where Chipotles are located at the county level.

 Step 2. - Cleaning
 1. The raw data file from the Census Buerau API needs relabeling.
-We'll look to their helpful documentation on what columns need to be relabeled. https://api.census.gov/data/2018/acs/acs5/groups/B25075.html
+We'll look to their helpful documentation on what each column stands for. https://api.census.gov/data/2018/acs/acs5/groups/B25075.html
 Changing population numbers from our Census Bureau API to fractions of the total will help us get a better understanding of where Chipotles are at the aggregate level.
 This corrects for counties with very large or very small populations.
 Additionally, we'll need to clean the tigerline shape files, and remove unnecessary categories.
 Finally, make sure everything is either a string or numeric.
 Difficulties with merging will occur if the datatypes do not match.